Community Involvement

 Ironwood employees’ generosity and thoughtfulness during this pandemic is especially important to the children this money will assist.

-Employees had an option to register to be a supporter and run on their own or safely with family and friends on Saturday, Aug.
-29, or sponsor an athlete if they were unable to run on that date.
+ISP staff had an option to register as a Torch Run Special Olympics supporter and run on their own or safely with family and friends in August or sponsor an athlete if they were unable to run on that date.

 This money will continue to provide important critical health and wellness programming for children and adults with intellectual disabilities.